-The discussion and interpretation section of your HRM dissertation allows you to analyze and interpret the findings of your research.
+The discussion and interpretation section of your HRM dissertation allows you to analyze and interpret your research findings.
 This section serves as a bridge between the results obtained from your data analysis and their implications for the field of HRM.
 Follow these guidelines for an effective discussion and interpretation:

-Summarize the Key Findings: Begin by summarizing the main findings derived from your data analysis.
+Summarize the Key Findings: Summarize the main findings from your data analysis.
 Highlight the most significant and relevant findings related to your research questions and objectives.

 Discuss the Implications of the Findings: Explore the implications of your findings in the context of HRM theory, practice, and the broader organizational landscape.
-Analyze how your findings contribute to addressing the research gaps identified in the literature review.
+Analyze how your findings address the research gaps identified in the literature review.